flaviusb/flaviusb.net/unpublished/disentangling-some-annoying-autoantonyms.md

 Unfortunately, it isn't; hence, this long prelude to the real rant.

-###Self-defending beliefs
+###Insanely held beliefs

-A self-defending belief is one that

-This form of thing is rendered self-defending largely by tribal identification and ingroup-outgroup behaviour; people end up with powerful emotions, and even their identity invested in these definitions.
-This explains why people react (in the case of mere strong emotions) with seemingly random emotional outbursts, or (in the case of identity) as if it will kill them if they understand or even acknowledge your words, leading to anything from trite thoughtless (and yet final) brushoffs through to paroxysms of rage.
+These beliefs in signs signifying only either strawman arguments or 'the obviously correct thing' do not seem to be merely strongly held; they seem to be held in defiance of all proof, argument or opposition.
+This seems to me to be largely because of tribal identification, ingroup-outgroup behaviour, and ultimately fear of death; people end up with powerful emotions, and even their identity invested in these definitions.
+Tribal identification over time turns shibboleths into actual beliefs, and ingroup-outgroup effects lead to investment of identity in dehumanization and demonization of the outgroup, and investment of identity in the rightness of the ingroup.
+This explains why people react (in the case of mere strong emotions) with seemingly random emotional outbursts, or (in the case of identity) as if it will kill them if they understand or even acknowledge your words, leading to responses ranging from trite thoughtless (and yet final) brushoffs through to paroxysms of rage.

 So, Anarchism was comparatively easy to talk about because few people have their identity invested in the idea that the strawman version of Anarchism is the true one, but there often is still some difficulty, caused by spillover from people having identity tied up in some other system (such as Capitalism) being The Only Right Answer, and therefore some identity tied up in there not being any reasonable alternatives.